 - Use multiple tools to cross-verify potential issues rather than relying on a single toxicity score

-Success Story: A mid-sized e-commerce site operating in a competitive niche had been aggressively disavowing links for years based on automated toxicity scores.
-After reviewing Google’s updated guidance, they stopped forward-thinking disavowing and instead redirected those resources toward creating link-worthy content and reaching out to industry publications.
-Within six months, their organic traffic increased by 32%, despite no longer actively disavowing links.
+Success Story: A mid-sized e-commerce site in a competitive niche had spent years aggressively disavowing links based on automated toxicity scores.
+After reviewing Google’s updated guidance, they stopped disavowing preemptively and redirected those resources toward creating link-worthy content and reaching out to industry publications.
+Within six months, their organic traffic rose 32%, even though they no longer actively disavowed links.

-Resource allocation represents another key calculated adjustment.
-Many SEO teams have traditionally dedicated major time and budget to link auditing and disavowal.
-With the diminishing returns of these activities, consider reallocating those resources to:
+Resource allocation is another key adjustment.
+Many SEO teams have long poured time and budget into link auditing and disavowal.
+With those activities returning less, consider redirecting the resources to:

 - Content creation that naturally attracts high-quality links